-(1) Participation Fee - \underline{Aa} n eligible institution may charge course fees for students to participate in the CE program.

-(2) Partial CE Tuition - An eligible institution, Wwith the exception of a technical colleges as defined in Utah Code section 53B 1 102Section 53B-1-102, an eligible institution may charge a secondary student partial tuition for each CE course for which the student receives college credit in the following amounts:

-(a) a USHE institution may charge a CE student who qualifies for free or reduced school lunch partial tuition of up to \$5 per credit hour;

-(b) if a CE course is taught by a public school educator in a public school facility, a USHE institution may charge up to \$10 per credit hour;

-(c) if a CE course is taught over interactive video conferencing (IVC), a USHE institution may charge up to \$15 per credit hour; and

-(d) if a CE course is taught on a USHE campus, a USHE institution may charge up to \$30 per credit hour.

-(4) The UBHE shall annually report to the Legislature's Higher Education Appropriations Subcommittee on regular tuition savings to CE students, any partial CE tuition charged, and justification for the distribution of money appropriated for CE, pursuant to Section 53E-10-308.
+- (1) Participation Fee An eligible institution may charge course fees for students to participate in the CE program. - (2) Partial CE Tuition -With the exception of a technical college as defined in Section 53B-1-102, an eligible institution may charge a secondary student partial tuition for each CE course for which the student receives college credit in the following amounts: - (a) a USHE institution may charge a CE student who qualifies for free or reduced school lunch partial tuition of up to \$5 per credit hour; - (b) if a CE course is taught by a public school educator in a public school facility, a USHE institution may charge up to \$10 per credit hour; - (c) if a CE course is taught over interactive video conferencing (IVC), a USHE institution may charge up to \$15 per credit hour; and - (d) if a CE course is taught on a USHE campus, a USHE institution may charge up to \$30 per credit hour. - (4) The UBHE shall annually report to the Legislature's Higher Education Appropriations Subcommittee on regular tuition savings to CE students, any partial CE tuition charged, and justification for the distribution of money appropriated for CE, pursuant to Section 53E-10-308.